SynBioDex/SBOL-examples/SBOL/best-practices/BP009/README.md

 ## 1 Mixtures via Components

 Any `Component` can be interpreted as specifying a mixture of the material entity (SBO:0000240) `Features` that it includes.
 The amount of each such instance included in the mixture SHOULD be specified by attaching a `om:Measure` with a `type` set to the appropriate SBO term.
-The SBO terms that are RECOMMENDED as appropriate are members of the Systems Description Parameter (SBO:0000545) branch of SBO.
+The SBO terms that are RECOMMENDED as appropriate are members of the Systems Description Parameter ([SBO:0000545](https://www.ebi.ac.uk/ols/ontologies/sbo/terms?obo_id=SBO:0000545)) branch of SBO.
 Examples include:

- - SBO:0000540: fraction of an entity pool (e.g.,1/3 CHO cells, 2/3 HEKcells)
+ - [SBO:0000540](https://www.ebi.ac.uk/ols/ontologies/sbo/terms?iri=http%3A%2F%2Fbiomodels.net%2FSBO%2FSBO_0000540): fraction of an entity pool (e.g.,1/3 CHO cells, 2/3 HEKcells)
- - SBO:0000472: molar concentration of an entity (e.g.,1mM arabinose)
+ - [SBO:0000472](https://www.ebi.ac.uk/ols/ontologies/sbo/terms?iri=http%3A%2F%2Fbiomodels.net%2FSBO%2FSBO_0000472): molar concentration of an entity (e.g.,1mM arabinose)
- - SBO:0000361: amount of an entity pool (e.g.,200 uL M9 media)
+ - [SBO:0000361](https://www.ebi.ac.uk/ols/ontologies/sbo/terms?iri=http%3A%2F%2Fbiomodels.net%2FSBO%2FSBO_0000361): amount of an entity pool (e.g., 200 uL M9 media)

  Mixtures MAY be defined recursively, as mixtures of mixtures of mixtures, etc.